Title

 Executive Order No. 99 establishes guidelines for the performance of the Philippine National Anthem, including proper conduct, penalties for disrespect, and distribution of the musical arrangement and composition.

-Disrespect includes utterance in speech, writing or drawing, and any act or omission casting dishonor, ridicule, or contempt upon the Anthem, as well as its use in places of ill-repute or for disrespectful purposes.
+Commonwealth Act No. 634 (amending CA No. 382) imposed penalties (fine and/or imprisonment) for disrespect to the Anthem by utterance in speech, writing or drawing, and by any act or omission casting dishonor, ridicule, and contempt upon the Anthem, including its use in places of ill-repute or for purposes involving disrespect.

-The public is enjoined to sing the Anthem with feeling and fervor, stand at attention, face the Philippine flag if displayed, and at the first note salute by placing the right palm over the left chest.
-Military and uniformed personnel shall give the salute prescribed by their regulations.
+Attending public must sing with feeling and fervor.
+All persons must stand at attention and face the Philippine flag (if displayed), and at the first note place the right palm over the left chest as a salute; the salute ends upon the last note.

-No, the National Anthem shall not be played or sung for mere recreation, amusement, or entertainment purposes.
+It prohibits playing and singing the National Anthem for mere recreation, amusement, or entertainment purposes.

-All officials and employees of the Government, including government subdivisions, agencies, instrumentalities, government-owned or controlled corporations, and government educational institutions.
+Officials and employees of the government, and all subdivisions, agencies, or instrumentalities, including government-owned or controlled corporations and government institutions of learning.

-They shall be administratively dealt with in accordance with the law.
+They may be administratively dealt with in accordance with law.

-It must make available the vocal, piano, or band scores of the National Anthem to all private and public schools, the general public, and concerned entities.
+It must make available vocal, piano, or band scores of the National Anthem as adopted by law to both private and public schools and to the general public and concerned entities.

-The Office of the Press Secretary under the Office of the President and the Kagawaran ng mga Brodkasters sa Pilipinas share joint responsibility.
+It is the joint responsibility of the Office of the Press Secretary (under the Office of the President) and the Kagawaran ng mga Brodkasters sa Pilipinas.

-The Motion Picture and Television Review and Classification Board and the Movie Producers and Distributors Association of the Philippines share joint responsibility.
+It is the joint responsibility of the Movie and Television Review and Classification Board (MTRCB) and the Movie Producers and Distributors Association of the Philippines.

 Analyze Cases Smarter, Faster